pingpongboss/compose-exploded-layers/README.md

 1. Fork the repo
 2. Create a new feature branch
-3. Add your implementation + preview demo
+3. Add your implementation and test with the sample app
 4. Submit a Pull Request ✨

 Please follow the existing code style and include KDoc for new public APIs.